daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 ### Step 6: Analyze and Visualize Accident Trends Over the Years

+In this step, we will group the data by year and plot the number of accidents per year to visualize trends over time.
+This helps us identify any significant changes or patterns in the frequency of accidents across different years.

+Copy and paste the code below and run it to see the visualization.

 ```bash
 Temp = Data.groupby(Data.Time.dt.year)[['Date']].count() #Temp is going to be temporary data frame
 Temp = Temp.rename(columns={"Date": "Count"})